GulcanC/VUE-1/README.md

 # About the Project
 This is my first VUE.js project as a part of the projects of the bestselling course “UDEMY - Vue - The Complete Guide (w/ Router, Vuex, Composition API)”.
-This project is a little bit bigger project called “monster slayer game” that I dived deep into Vue JS.
+This project is called “monster slayer game” that I dived deep into Vue JS.
 There are various options for fighting against a monster, there is a battle log where we can see what happened.

 With this project I practiced with: